RECON IMAGER Manual

 12.Imaging Mac RAM

-RECON IMAGER allows you to image Mac RAM can without the need for an admin password.
-The RAM Imager only works within the RECON IMAGER boot environment.
+RECON IMAGER allows you to image Mac RAM without the need for an admin password (required in a live environment) within the RECON IMAGER boot environment.

-To image Mac RAM on a live running system please use RECON TRIAGE which can be found on our website at SUMURI.com.
+To image Mac RAM on a live running system please use RECON TRIAGE.

 Mac is on and you have access to the Desktop

-- Plug in your RECON IMAGER drive and your destination drive.
+- Plug in the RECON IMAGER USB and your destination drive.